 During the proceedings, the grievant, respondent, and the administration may each have one advisor present; however, the advisors may not take an active role in the proceedings.
 The Director of Human Resources may attend all grievance proceedings, including, but not limited to the Grievance Screening Committee meetings and pre-hearing meetings.
-As the Chair provides rulings relative to disputed procedural issues, any ruling by the Chair may be appealed by any party to the whole committee, which shall have, by majority vote, final authority in the matter.
+As the chair provides rulings relative to disputed procedural issues, any ruling by the chair may be appealed by any party to the whole committee, which shall have, by majority vote, final authority in the matter.

-- 13. The close of the official hearing shall take place no later than thirty (30) days following its opening.
-A recommendation to the Provost with copies sent to all parties to the grievance, to the Grievance Committee, and the Office of Human Resources shall be made in writing by the Grievance Hearing Committee Chair within thirty (30) days of the close of the official hearing. - 14.
+- 14. The close of the official hearing shall take place no later than thirty (30) days following its opening.
+A recommendation to the Provost with copies sent to all parties to the grievance, to the Grievance Committee, and the Office of Human Resources shall be made in writing by the Grievance Hearing Committee chair within thirty (30) days of the close of the official hearing. - 15.
 The final disposition of the case, including a summary of all actions to be taken shall be made known in writing to all parties to the grievance and the chair of the Grievance Committee by the Provost within thirty (30) days of the filing of the Grievance Hearing Committee's recommendation report to the Provost.
-In unusual instances in which a decision cannot be reached within thirty (30) days, the Provost shall give written notification to the persons noted above and indicate a date on which a decision can be expected.

-- 15. Either party may file a written appeal of the Provost's disposition of the case to the President within ten (10) days of the date of the Provost's written disposition letter to all parties.
+In unusual instances in which a decision cannot be reached within thirty (30) days, the Provost shall give written notification to the persons noted above and indicate a date on which a decision can be expected. - 15.
+Either party may file a written appeal of the Provost's disposition of the case to the President within ten (10) days of the date of the Provost's written disposition letter to all parties.
 The President's decision shall be final. - 16.
-Exhibits, and other documents pertinent to the hearing (e.g., Grievance Hearing File) shall be retained in the Office of Human Resources confidential files following the close of the case.
-The Grievance Hearing file shall be treated in the same manner as all institutional personnel files. - 17.
-When the grievance is filed for termination, the format in E.12. will reverse with the administration being required to present their case for termination first and the grievant responding. - G. Right to Representation: In this procedure each party involved in the hearing may be accompanied by no more than one (1) other person (e.g., advisor) of his or her choosing.
+Exhibits, and other documents pertinent to the hearing (i.e, Grievance Hearing File) shall be retained in the Office of Human Resources confidential files following the close of the case.
+The Grievance Hearing file shall be treated in the same manner as all institutional personnel files.

+17. When the grievance is filed for termination, the format in E.12. will reverse with the administration being required to present their case for termination first and the grievant responding.

+G. Right to Representation: In this procedure each party involved in the hearing may be accompanied by no more than one (1) other person (e.g., an advisor) of his or her choosing.
 The opposing party shall be given prior notification of representation at least ten (10) days prior to the hearing in order to have a representative present if desired.
-The advisor may not participate in the hearing and may not replace or stand in for the grievant or respondent. - H. Withdrawal of Grievance: The grievant(s) may withdraw from the grievance procedure at any stage of the process but may not reinstate once withdrawn.
-The request to withdraw must be made following the same procedure as the initial filing of the grievance. - I. Administrative Closure: When the issue of a grievance is resolved or becomes moot for any reason (including the grievant's filing of a lawsuit, administrative complaint with the Equal Employment Opportunity Commission or other outside agency, or such) prior to the official hearing on the matter, the grievance will be considered as administratively closed. - J. Reprisals/Retaliation: No reprisal/retaliation shall be brought against any person for participating in any way under this procedure.
+The person (i.e., the advisor) may not participate in the hearing and may not replace or stand in for the grievant or respondent.

+H. Withdrawal of Grievance: The grievant(s) may withdraw from the grievance procedure at any stage of the process but may not reinstate once withdrawn.
+The request to withdraw must be made following the same procedure as the initial filing of the grievance.

+I. Administrative Closure: When the issue of a grievance is resolved or becomes moot for any reason (including the grievant's filing of a lawsuit, administrative complaint with the Equal Employment Opportunity Commission or other outside agency, or such) prior to the official hearing on the matter, the grievance will be considered as administratively closed.

+J. Reprisals/Retaliation: No reprisal/retaliation shall be brought against any person participating in any way under this procedure.
 Such reprisal may be grounds for instituting another grievance or disciplinary action.